Remodel Cost Estimator

 It’s something no real estate investor ever wants to deal with — and yet many of us do.
 Your contractor’s gone AWOL.
 They took your money and ran without delivering even a modicum of the quality you’d expect of their work.
 And now, they’re impossible to reach.

 I can go on about being careful who you hire — about doing background checks and due diligence — until I’m blue in the face.
-Fact is, some people always manage to slip through the cracks.
-Some especially slimy vendors always manage to fool you into thinking they aren’t bad news until it’s too late.
+The fact is, some people always manage to slip through the cracks.
+Some, especially slimy vendors, always manage to fool you into thinking they aren’t bad news until it’s too late.

 You need to know the answer to all these questions before you move forward with any action.